 Important notice: Please consult your doctor to understand your health condition and what is the right diet for you.
 The information in this article is for informational use only and does not constitute medical or health advice.
 That information and consultancy should come from your doctor.

-The first time I heard about Keto and ketosis was on the Low Carb Cruise many years back.
+The first time I heard about Keto and ketosis many many years ago, I was on the Low Carb Cruise many years back.

-Several low carb experts (including Jimmy Moore, Andreas Eenfeldt, and Dr Westman) started talking about how healthy fats were.?
-And how if you eat more healthy fats and less carbs, your body will go into nutritional ketosis.
+Several low carb experts started talking about the value of eating healthy fat.
+They further explained that if you eat more healthy fats and reduce your carbohydrate intake, your body will go into nutritional ketosis.

-My interest was piqued, and I started to research Keto more and more.?
-I got so interested in Keto that I co-hosted The Keto Summit with Chris Kelly last year.
+My interest was piqued.
+I started researching Keto more and more.
+I got so interested in Keto that I talked with everyone I could find that had expertise in the keto diet.

-However, one question that a lot of low-carbers ask me is whether Keto is different from Atkins or low carb at all?
+However, one question that a lot of low carb diet people ask me is whether Keto is different from Atkins diet or low carb at all?

-Having tried Atkins, Paleo, AIP, and Keto, I feel like I?m in a unique position to answer this question.?
-And that?s what I?ll try to do in this post.
+Having tried Atkins, Paleo, AIP, and Keto, I feel like I’m in a unique position to answer this question.
+That’s what I’ll try to do in this article.